dkwok94/printf/README.md

 ## printbufferoverflow
 * In the case the buffer becomes completely full and the string is not yet fully printed.
 This function is called and it empties the buffer
 ## formats
-* loops through the specifier struct array (struct defined in holberton.h) and looks to see if the character matches the a character in the specifier array (found in printf function)
+* loops through the specifier struct array (struct defined in dhk.h) and looks to see if the character matches the a character in the specifier array (found in printf function)
 ## printchar
 * This function is called if %c is found in the string and it prints a character
 ## printstr